eliascarv/TruthTables.jl/README.md

 ## Usage

-To create a truth table use the `@truthtable` macro passing a proposition as an argument:
+To create a truth table use the `@truthtable` macro passing a proposition (logical expression) as an argument:

 ```julia
 julia> using TruthTables